 Data centers consume 1.5% of the electricity produced in the United States and the percentage is increasing.
 What can be done to make data centers more energy efficient?

 According to Ken Brill, 30% of servers could simply be turned off.
 These servers no longer do anything useful, but nobody was responsible for decommissioning them.
 (Along the same lines, Brill noted that while preparing for Y2K, companies discovered that half the software they owned didn’t need to be fixed simply because it wasn’t being used.)

 After turning off unused equipment, the next thing to do is use more efficient power supplies.
 Brill said that these power supplies would pay for themselves quickly but are not commonly used.

-Listen to Moira Gunn’s interview with Ken Brill.
+Show notes from Moira Gunn’s interview with Ken Brill.

 Related post: Exascale computing